 HOW DO YOU BECOME A NURSE IN SOUTH DAKOTA

 How do I get a South Dakota nursing license?
 The South Dakota Board of Nursing issues licenses to practical nurses (LPNs), registered nurses (RNs), and advanced practice registered nurses (APRNs).
-You can get a South Dakota nursing license by Endorsement or by Exam.
-Further information on applying is available on the South Dakota Board of Nursing website administered by the State of South Dakota Department of Health.
+You can get a license by Endorsement or by Exam.
+Further information on applying is available on the SD Board of Nursing website administered by the State of South Dakota Department of Health.

 South Dakota Nursing License by Exam